Fabian Johnson

-Early life
+Early and personal life

-Johnson was born in Munich, Germany.
+Fabian Marco Johnson was born on December 11, 1987, in Munich, Germany.
 He is the son of an African-American serviceman and former basketball player who played in Germany, and a German-American mother.
-In 1991, he started playing soccer at the Sportfreunde München.
+In 1991, at the age of four, he started playing soccer at the Sportfreunde München.

 Club career

 In mid-1996, Johnson moved to the renowned youth ranks of 1860 Munich.
 Johnson was promoted to the first team of 1860 München in July 2006.
 He amassed 89 league appearances scoring four goals before transferring to VfL Wolfsburg on July 14, 2009.
 He scored his first goal for VfL Wolfsburg in a 2–2 draw at home to SC Freiburg.
 In July 2011, Johnson transferred to 1899 Hoffenheim.

 On September 26, 2012, Johnson scored in Hoffenheim's 3–0 victory over VfB Stuttgart, their first win of the new campaign.

-On February 24, 2014, it was confirmed that Johnson would join Borussia Mönchengladbach on a free transfer following the conclusion of the 2013–14 season.
+On February 24, 2014, it was confirmed that Johnson would join fellow German side Borussia Mönchengladbach on a free transfer following the conclusion of the 2013–14 season.

 On August 23, 2014, Johnson made his first league appearance for Borussia Mönchengladbach, coming on in the 72nd minute of the home match against VfB Stuttgart.
 On September 13, he made his first league start in a home 4–1 win over FC Schalke 04.
 He scored his first UEFA Champions League goal on November 3, 2015, against Juventus.
-He scored his first Bundesliga goal for Borussia Mönchengladbach on March 1 against SC Paderborn.
+He scored his first Bundesliga goal for Mönchengladbach on March 1, 2016, against SC Paderborn.

+On June 8, 2020, Mönchengladbach announced that Johnson would depart the club as a free agent at the expiration of his contract.